 The Complete Guide to Product-Market Fit (2026)

 Product-market fit is the moment when your product satisfies strong market demand and customers buy, use, and refer others.
-Learn how to find, measure, and maintain PMF using proven frameworks from Andreessen, Sean Ellis, and Superhuman.
+Learn how to find, measure, and main

 Product-market fit is when your product satisfies strong market demand and customers buy, use, and refer others without you pushing them.
 Marc Andreessen defined it in 2007 as "being in a good market with a product that can satisfy that market."